knpwrs/learning-rust/README.md

 I am reading through [The Rust Programming Language][book].
 This repository is where I am keeping all of my code.

-[book]: https://doc.rust-lang.org/book/second-edition/foreword.html "The Rust Programming Language"
+[book]: https://doc.rust-lang.org/book/2018-edition/index.html "The Rust Programming Language (2018 Edition)"